EyGy/PlantPointCloudFormat/SPECIFICATION.md

 | 6 | root | thing | [128, 64, 0] |
 | 7 | medium | stuff | [64, 32, 0] |
 | 8 | pot | stuff | [192, 192, 192] |

-Datasets with additional classes SHOULD use IDs >= 10.

 ---